sbaychev/spring-network-service-client/README.md

 `go to any of the already open shell terminal client(s) and do the CTRL+C key combination`

+**NOTES TO CONSIDER:**

-**Notes to consider:** both the _clientserv_ and _remoteserv_ application have their own gradlew shell scripts in case of anomaly or any of the above not working as described open a new terminal shell client and cd to the respective directory and execute either the `./gradlew bootRun` (Unix | Linux OS) or `gradlew bootRun` (Windows OS).
+Both the _clientserv_ and _remoteserv_ application have their own gradlew shell scripts in case of anomaly or any of the above not working as described open a new terminal shell client and cd to the respective directory and execute either the `./gradlew bootRun` (Unix | Linux OS) or `gradlew bootRun` (Windows OS).
 Command | task `bootRun` is a Gradle task that executes the Spring Boot within its embedded application container You can alternatively type in `/.gradlew tasks` (Unix | Linux OS) or `gradlew tasks` (Windows OS) to see a list of available Gradle tasks that can be run over the application(s)